obah/lottery-dapp-frontend/README.md

 yarn dev
 ```

-4. Go to UI and use the dApp!
+5. Go to UI and use the lottery dApp!

 Head over to your [localhost](http://localhost:3000) and play the lottery!

+# Supported Chains

+- Goerli testnet
+- Ethereum mainnet
+- Polygon mainnet

+# Tools used

+- Javascript
+- NodeJs
+- ReactJs
+- NextJs
+- Ethers.js